 1. Keep poker bankroll separated from everyday cash

 Even if it does not look crucial – it is.
 It will help you to stay more focused and calm even when things are not going your way.

 Images from Pixabay

 If you can keep money dedicated to poker apart from your daily balance, you will be one step ahead already.
 Knowing that you do not need to win to pay the bills, will give you all the time that you need and you can concentrate on what is vital – making the right decisions.

 Moreover, it will influence your life quality in general – you will be feeling better and have more confidence in yourself even on awful times when you are running bad, and that is what separates winners from the rest!

 2. Do not withdraw money from your bankroll

 It will help you build your bankroll without wasting money on unimportant things.
 In addition to this, you will be able to move up stakes much quicker as well.

-When you have these first two rules in place, we can move forward and see how willingness to take the risk will influence your poker bankroll management.
+When you have these first two rules in place, you can move forward and see how your willingness to take risks will influence your poker bankroll management.

 Nonetheless, the most important factor here is your ability to reload if you accidentally lose all your money.
 If you have a fixed amount for poker and will not be able to add any more money if bad luck hits you, then do not take aggressive shots.
 But as we said, if you are looking to improve your game and have the option of reloading, you can play with fewer by-ins.